Timothy B. Schmit: Poco

 In 1968, Schmit auditioned for Poco but was turned down in favor of founding member Randy Meisner.
-When Meisner quit the band in 1969, Schmit replaced him on bass and vocals.
+When Meisner quit the band in 1969, Schmit replaced him on bass guitar and backing vocals.
 He appeared on nine of Poco's studio albums and two live albums between 1969 and 1977, composing numerous songs.
-He wrote and was the lead singer on the song "Keep on Tryin'," Poco's biggest hit single to that point, peaking at No. 50 on the Billboard Hot 100 in 1975.
-Apart from Poco, Schmit also contributed vocals to Firefall's 1977 hit, "Just Remember I Love You."
+He wrote and was the lead vocalist on the song "Keep on Tryin'," Poco's biggest hit single to that point, peaking at No. 50 on the Billboard Hot 100 in 1975.

-Schmit sang backing vocals on the Steely Dan albums Pretzel Logic, The Royal Scam and Aja.
-Schmit also sang backing vocals on "Never Let Her Slip Away", a top 5 UK hit for Andrew Gold in 1978, along with Brock Walsh, J.D.
-Souther and an uncredited Freddie Mercury.
-In 1974, Schmit played bass alongside Glenn Frey and Don Henley on the song "You Can Close Your Eyes" featured on Linda Ronstadt's album Heart Like a Wheel.
+Apart from Poco, Schmit also contributed backing vocals to Firefall's 1977 hit, "Just Remember I Love You."
+Schmit sang backing vocals on the Steely Dan studio albums Pretzel Logic (1974), The Royal Scam (1976), and Aja (1977).
+Schmit also sang backing vocals on "Never Let Her Slip Away", a top 5 UK hit for Andrew Gold in 1978, along with Brock Walsh, JD Souther and an uncredited Freddie Mercury of Queen.
+In 1974, Schmit played bass guitar alongside guitarist Glenn Frey and drummer Don Henley on the song "You Can Close Your Eyes" featured on Linda Ronstadt's fifth solo studio album Heart Like a Wheel.

 Eagles

-In 1977, Schmit joined the Eagles during the Hotel California tour, replacing Randy Meisner on bass/vocals, as he had done in Poco, after Meisner quit.
+In 1977, Schmit joined the Eagles after the tour in support of their fifth studio album Hotel California (1976), replacing Randy Meisner on bass guitar and backing vocals, as he had done in Poco, after Meisner quit.
 Although the Eagles are thought of as a quintessential California band, Schmit is the only member of the group who is actually a native of California.

-On their 1979 album, The Long Run, Schmit co-wrote and sang lead vocals on the song "I Can't Tell You Why".
-The band later broke up in 1980 and reunited 14 years later, with Schmit singing the lead vocals on "Love Will Keep Us Alive" on the reunion album Hell Freezes Over.
+On their sixth studio album, The Long Run (1979), Schmit co-wrote and sang lead vocals on the song "I Can't Tell You Why", which peaked at No. 8 on the Billboard Hot 100.
+The band later broke up in 1980 and reunited 14 years later, with Schmit singing the lead vocals on "Love Will Keep Us Alive" on their reunion live album Hell Freezes Over (1994).

-In 2007, the Eagles released a new album, Long Road Out of Eden.
-Schmit continued to be part of the Eagles lineup along with Don Henley, Glenn Frey, and Joe Walsh until Frey's death in 2016 and is in the current Eagles touring lineup featuring Vince Gill.
+In 2007, the Eagles released their seventh studio album, Long Road Out of Eden.
+Schmit continued to be part of the Eagles lineup along with Don Henley, Glenn Frey, and Joe Walsh until Frey's death in 2016 and is in the current Eagles touring lineup featuring Vince Gill, and Frey's son Deacon.